-If you are tired of your hectic job schedule and planning for a weekend break there are amazing getaways near Delhi which offer adventure, nature, wildlife, camping and much more.
-You don't have to travel too far and spend whole of your salary with these destinations.
-Delhi is connected with many tourist destinations that refresh your mind for next working days.
-Here is a list of best weekend getaways near Delhi.
+If you are tired of your hectic job schedule and planning for a vacation (because long weekend is coming) there are amazing weekend getaways near Delhi which offer adventure, nature, wildlife, camping and much more.
+You don’t have to travel too far and blow up your entire month’s salary because these destinations are not only close to the Capital but super affordable too.
+To bookmark some for the upcoming long weekend, read on!

 We know, we know, Jaipur has been done to death, and some even say it is overrated.
 We suggest Jaipur because there is just so much to see there and it is a very versatile holiday destination, that can provide you with exactly what you are in the mood for.
 If you want to spend your weekend going back in time, take tours of the numerous forts, hire a guide (the best way to experience them), if you want to engage in some ethnic shopping, there is the Bapu Bazaar, Johri Bazaar, Tripolia and Chaupar.
 Here, you can buy bandhini, bandhej and gota patti work sarees or suit materials, ethnic silver jewellery and even mojaris.
 If you want to keep the weekend light, stay in the many resorts around Jaipur, relax, in-between head to the market for some good Rajasthani meal, pick trinkets and head back to Delhi.